FlynnCruse/Quant-Facing-Pet-Projects/Market-Data-Dissemination-Simulator/README.md

 2. Real-time data streaming architecture patterns
 3. Distributed system design and implementation
 4. Market data structures and dissemination techniques
-5. Concurrent programming and thread safety
+5. Modern web frontend development
-6. Modern C# and .NET programming practices
+6. Full-stack development with multiple technologies

 This project serves as a foundation that can be extended with additional features to demonstrate more advanced concepts in distributed systems and financial technology.